HiLab-git/PyMIC_examples/classification/AntBee/README.md

 ![avg_acc](./picture/acc.png)

 ## Testing and evaluation
-1. Run the following command to obtain segmentation results of testing images (they are the same as validation images in this toy example).
+1. Run the following command to obtain classification results of testing images (they are the same as validation images in this toy example).
 You may need to edit `checkpoint_name` in `config/train_test_ce1.cfg` to select a different checkpoint for inference.

 ```bash
 mkdir result